carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use model.predict to make a prediction with your model
+- Use model.predict to make a prediction with your model.
-- Model accuracy must be measured on a test dataset with images your model has not seen before
+- Model accuracy must be measured on a test dataset with images your model has not seen before.
-- There are many hyperparameters to choose from to improve model performance
+- There are many hyperparameters to choose from to improve model performance.
-- Fitting separate models with different hyperparameters and comparing their performance is a common and good practice in deep learning
+- Fitting separate models with different hyperparameters and comparing their performance is a common and good practice in deep learning.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 <!-- Collect your link references at the bottom of your document -->

 [RMSprop in Keras]: https://keras.io/api/optimizers/rmsprop/
 [RMSProp, Cornell University]: https://optimization.cbe.cornell.edu/index.php?title=RMSProp